 What is the NIHR Patient Engagement in Clinical Development Service?

-This video provides an overview of how the service works (fewer than 4 minutes).
-Further detail is provided in the document below.
+This video provides an overview of how our Patient Engagement in Clinical Development service works (fewer than 4 minutes).
+Further detail is provided below.

 The Patient Engagement in Clinical Development Service creates opportunities for patients and the public to contribute to the design process of company-led clinical trials.